BY AMRUTA MEHTA

 Whether censorship has increased in the past decade

 My particular concern is web 2.0: blogging and social media – how have governments reacted to this?

-If you have any direct experiences of or related to censorship that you can and would like to speak about, please share.
+If you have any direct experiences of or related to censorship that you can and would like to speak about, and would not mind me publishing on my blog, please share.

 This response comes from an Italian friend who lives in the Netherlands.